powercloudsdn/documentation/policies/business-hour-policies.md

 * SLA Reports
 * IP Block Lists

+---

 ## Timezone selection

 While setting up a business hour policy you can select a timezone that will be used to determine the UTC offset.
 Other services that use this policy will assume this timezone.
 Example: A notification policy or scheduled SLA report uses the timezone that is selected in its assigned business hour policy.

+---

 ## All day policies

 In order create a policy that is active for an entire day set the **Start Time** of the day to **00:00** and the **End Time** to **23:59** (*see Monday in the screenshot below*).

+---

+## Limits and Pricing

+### Limits
+Each MikroCloud account can create a maximum of 100 business hour policies.

+### Pricing
+Business hour policies are free of charge.

+---

 ## Validation and Constraints